slackapi/bolt-js/README.md

 // Listen for an action from a block element (buttons, menus, etc) app.action(actionId, fn);

-// Listen for dialog submission, message shortcut, or legacy action app.action({ callback_id: callbackId }, fn);
+// Listen for dialog submission, or legacy action app.action({ callback_id: callbackId }, fn);

-// Listen for a global shortcut app.shortcut(callbackId, fn);
+// Listen for a global shortcut, or message shortcut app.shortcut(callbackId, fn);

+// Listen for modal view requests app.view(callbackId, fn);

 // Listen for a slash command
 app.command(commandName, fn);

 // Listen for options requests (from menus with an external data source) app.options(actionId, fn);

-// Listen for modal view requests app.view(callbackId, fn);
 ```

 There's a special method that's provided as a convenience to handle Events API events with the type `message`.
 Also, you